Overhead view of a carton filled with spotted quail eggs, placed on a light marble surface next to small white blossoms.

 The good news?
 You don’t need to run a large-scale farm to make it work.
 Even with a small backyard setup, you can create a steady egg business that fits your lifestyle and your goals.
-In this guide, I’ll walk you through how to sell quail eggs in a way that’s both profitable and manageable, even for a small-scale setup like mine here in Maine.
+If you’re thinking beyond just eggs, there are quite a few different ways to turn a covey into income.
+I break down the most practical ways to make money with quail so you can see what fits your setup.

 Selling Quail Eggs for Eating